OkkarMin/CMSAPI.github.io/docs/CallOperatorGuide.md

 ## To Login

+!> Please note that only the admin can create account and modify password

 1. Fill in your registered User name
 2. Fill in your registered Password

-!> Please note that only the admin can create account and modify password

 ## To view list of Incidents

-_**Note:** Incidents will be updated immediately without the need to refresh the page._
+!> New Incidents will be updated immediately on dashboard without the need to refresh the page.

 User will be brought to the dashboard with a list of incidents on logging in

 ## To view incident on the map

-> CAT1 consist of the following incidents: Terrorist,Fire, Gas Leak
+> `CAT1` consist of the following incidents: Terrorist,Fire, Gas Leak

-> CAT2 consist of the following incidents: Car Accidents and others
+> `CAT2` consist of the following incidents: Car Accidents and others

 1. Make a selection from the selctipn bar to customise the type of markers displayed on the map